 Data that comes into a repository is generally stored locally, on the server where Humio and the repository is located.
 Eventually, you may accumulate and retain too much data, including old data that you don’t often search.
 At a miniumum, this will affect Humio performance when searching more current data.
 You also risk losing part or all of the data, should your server crash when running Humio on a single server.

 First, you might simple establish a system to delete old data.
 Another remedy is to use Humio in a cluster of nodes.
 That generally improves performance and allows for redundancy of data.
 A simpler method is to make use of external storage.
 This may be used in addition to a cluster and as a part of it.

-Humio offers several methods for storing data in a cluster.
+There are several methods and factors related to storing Humio data that you might consider.
 Below are links to pages describing the different methods and related topics.
-This is followed by Humio’s storage rules.

 In Humio, data is distributed across the cluster nodes.
 Which nodes store what is chosen randomly.
 The only thing you as an operator can control is how big a portion is assigned to each node, and that multiple replicas are not stored on the same rack/machine/location (to ensure fault-tolerence).

 Data is stored in units of segments, which are compressed files between 0.5GB and 1GB.

 A cluster will divide data into partitions (or buckets); we cannot know exactly which partition a given data segment will be put in.
 Partitions are chosen randomly to spread the data evenly across nodes.